 Cavity wall tie replacement is relatively cheap, depending on the size of your property.
 In some cases, not all elevations will need work carried out.
 Contact us for a free inspection and quotation; we are cavity wall tie specialists.

 We can install any remedial wall tie that is on the market today.
 It’s crucial to identify the correct wall tie for the property’s masonry material.
 All our remedial wall ties are made from marine grade stainless steel.

 Do you have public liability insurance

 Yes, we are insured to £5,000,000.

-Our wall tie replacement comes with a 25 year transferable company guarantee, the customer also has the option of purchasing an insurance backed guarantee.
+Our wall tie replacement comes with a 25-year transferable company guarantee; every customer also has an option of purchasing an insurance backed guarantee.

 We are proud to hold a number of widely recognised professional accreditations.